 - Lancaster City’s two free weekend community meals are back on track, now hosted by the Spanish American Civic Association (SACA) and the Salvation Army, Lancaster Corps.
 Other meals are available throughout the week and the County; the United Way of Lancaster County’s Pennsylvania 2-1- 1 has an up to date listing of them for anyone in need.

-Read Hunger-Free Lancaster County’s Highlights from 2017 below or click here to download.
+Read Hunger-Free Lancaster County’s Highlights from 2017 above or click here to download.